-Among the other main characters in the series would have been David Kingdom her brother and Mark Seven a humanoid android that would have been based on the Mr Spock character from Star Trek.
+Among the other main characters in the series would have been David Kingdom her brother and Mark Seven a humanoid android been based on the Mr Spock character from Star Trek.

-Whilst Nation’s show was never made many decades later the Daleks would get their own series when Nicholas Briggs the voice of the Daleks in the revival, produced the Dalek Empire spin off audio series which was very successful.
+Whilst Nation’s show was never made, many decades later the Daleks would get their own series when Nicholas Briggs the voice of the Daleks in the revival produced the Dalek Empire spin off audio series.
 David Tennant who played the Tenth Doctor actually appeared in this series as one of the main characters prior to landing the role of the Doctor.
 Noel Clarke who played Mickey Smith also appeared in the series too.